joshcliu/hackmit2025/claim_verification/README.md

 - Check that all dependencies are installed
 - Use absolute imports when importing locally

-### Composio/Tavily Issues
-- Composio Tavily doesn't require API keys
-- If search fails, system uses mock search for development
+### Composio Search Setup
+- Requires COMPOSIO_API_KEY environment variable
+- Uses Action.COMPOSIO_SEARCH_SEARCH for web search
+- Falls back to mock search if API key not configured
-- Configure Composio dashboard for production
+- Configure Composio dashboard for production use

 ### Rate Limiting
 - Add delays between claims